-The UT Health Austin Cognitive Disorders Center in the Mulva Clinic for the Neurosciences provides evaluation and treatment to patients and families who are living with conditions that impact memory, behavior and other cognitive functions.
-This month, we asked the Cognitive Disorders team to answer a few questions about their clinic and the care their patients and the patient’s care partners can expect at UT Health Austin.
+The UT Health Austin Comprehensive Memory Center in the Mulva Clinic for the Neurosciences provides evaluation and treatment to patients and families who are living with conditions that impact memory, behavior and other cognitive functions.
+This month, we asked the Comprehensive Memory Center team to answer a few questions about their clinic and the care their patients and the patient’s care partners can expect at UT Health Austin.

-Which conditions does the Cognitive Disorders Center treat?
+Which conditions does the Comprehensive Memory Center treat?

 We provide diagnostic evaluation and evidence-based treatments for adults (usually older) with memory concerns, mild cognitive impairment, Alzheimer disease, vascular dementia, dementia with Lewy bodies, frontotemporal dementia, primary progressive aphasia, and related disorders.

 What specialists and clinicians are part of the team?

 We use a team-based approach, with you and your loved ones as the most important team members.
 Additional team members include specialists from neurology, geriatric psychiatry, neuropsychology, nursing, clinical social work and speech-language pathology.